Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Results

-Having examined the energy estimation cost, we now consider the role of seniority symmetries and qubit tapering in reducing it.
-Table \ref{tab:tapering_effect} shows the complexity of effective Hamiltonians after qubit tapering, compared with the original molecular electronic Hamiltonian.
+We now consider the role of classical partial matrix-element evaluation, obtained via the $\{\mathcal{C}, \mathcal{Q}\}$ partition described in Sec.~\ref{sec:estimation_general}, in reducing the energy-estimation cost.
+Table~\ref{tab:tapering_effect} shows the complexity of the effective Hamiltonians after partial matrix-element evaluation, compared with the original molecular electronic Hamiltonian.
 We quantify this using the number of Pauli terms $N_\text{terms}$ and the 1-norm $\lambda$ of the Pauli coefficients, which provides an upper bound on the variance of the Hamiltonian for any quantum state \cite{patelQuantumMeasurementQuantum2025}.
-For both H$_2$O and N$_2$, qubit tapering reduces the number of Pauli terms by over 90\% across all matrix elements.
-Empirical evidence suggest that qubit tapering becomes more effective with system size, as seen in the larger reduction of Pauli terms for N$_2$ compared with H$_2$O. This trend is expected since the probability of removing a term via tapering scales exponentially with the number of orbitals $N_\text{orb}$, while the total number of Hamiltonian terms grows only polynomially.
-However, this improvement for individual matrix elements is offset by the larger number of simultaneous eigen-subspaces of the orbital-seniority operators, which must be considered as system size increases.
-The average reduction in the 1-norm is also substantial, exceeding 87\% for both systems, with larger improvements observed for N$_2$ compared with H$_2$O. However, the worst-case reduction across all matrix elements is much more modest.
+For both H$_2$O and N$_2$, partial matrix-element evaluation reduces the number of Pauli terms by over 93\% across all matrix elements.
+The data also show a larger reduction in the number of Pauli terms on average for N$_2$ than for H$_2$O. This trend is expected, since the probability of removing a term via classical partial matrix-element evaluation scales exponentially with the number of orbitals $N_\text{orb}$, whereas the total number of Hamiltonian terms grows only polynomially.
+However, this improvement for individual matrix elements is offset by the larger number of simultaneous eigen-subspaces of the orbital-seniority operators that one must consider as system size increases.
+The average reduction in the 1-norm is also substantial, exceeding 94\% for both systems, with larger average improvements observed for N$_2$ compared with H$_2$O. However, the worst-case reduction across all matrix elements is much more modest.
 For both molecules, this occurs when the bra and ket states are in the seniority-zero sector.
-This is expected since the seniority-zero sector contributes most strongly to the ground state, reflected in the large 1-norm of its Hamiltonian terms.
+This is expected, since the seniority-zero sector contributes most strongly to the ground state, as reflected in the large 1-norm of its Hamiltonian terms.